Residence and work permits

 An EU registration certificate is your proof that, as an EU/EEA citizen or a family member of an EU/EEA citizen, you have the right to reside in Denmark.

 To apply for an EU registration certificate, you need to submit your application in person at The Danish Agency for International Recruitment and Integration (SIRI).
 You have to book an appointment in advance.
-Please find more information here.
+Please find more information about EU registration certificate here.

 If you are a citizen of Finland, Iceland, Norway or Sweden, you need not apply for a registration certificate.
 As a citizen of a Nordic country you have the right to reside in Denmark.
 However, you must register your address the Civil Registration System and get a Civil Registration number (CPR-number), health insurance card and a tax card.